gbif/algae/README.md

 # GBIF Algae Classification
-A classification for all algae from kingdom down to families distributed across the 3 kingdoms Plantae, Chromista and Protozoa.
+A classification for [all algae from kingdom down to families](algae.txt) distributed across the 3 kingdoms Plantae, Chromista and Protozoa.
-Synonyms are included.
+The project is setup so that the github zip represents a valid Darwin Core Checklist Archive, synonyms are included.

 This classification is aiming to fill the algae gaps in the current Catalog of Life which has no taxa within the following phyla:
  - Chromista: Cryptophyta, Haptophyta, Ochrophyta
  - Plantae: Charophyta, Chlorophyta, Glaucophyta, Rhodophyta